The Royals and Ground Zero: 9/11 Ten Years On

 King Harald V and Queen Sonja visited Ground Zero in October 2002, during their tour of the US.
 Crown Prince Haakon and Crown Princess Mette-Marit also visited in October 2010.
 They toured the construction site of the new tower, and laid a wreath at the Ground Zero site.
 They were also presented with a Norwegian flag after the ceremony.
 A Norwegian design was the one selected for the official memorial located at Ground Zero.
 During the visit, the Crown Prince remarked how the strongest impression upon him regarding the memorial was that pieces of the original World Trade Centre towers will be used.
 Haakon and Mette-Marit were on their honeymoon in Long Island at the time of the attacks.

 The first royal to visit Ground Zero was Prince Alwaleed Bin Talal Bin Abdulaziz, the nephew of King Abdullah II.
 He visited on October 11th, 2001, just one month after the attacks took place.Filed under Belgian Royals, British Royals, Monaco Royals, Norwegian Royals, Saudi Royals

-Tagged 9/11, Albert II of Monaco, Anniversary, Changing of the Guard, Crown Prince Haakon, Crown Princess Mette-Marit, Elizabeth II, Harald V, King Philippe, Prince Alwaleed, Prince Harry, Queen Mathilde, Queen Sonja, Terrorism, The Duchess of Cornwall, The Duke of Edinburgh, The Prince of Wales, United States of America.
+Tagged 9/11, Albert II of Monaco, Anniversary, Changing of the Guard, Crown Prince Haakon of Norway, Crown Princess Mette-Marit of Norway, Elizabeth II of the United Kingdom, Harald V of Norway, King Philippe of the Belgians, Prince Alwaleed bin Talal of Saudi Arabia, Prince Harry of Wales, Queen Mathilde of the Belgians, Queen Sonja of Norway, Terrorism, The Duchess of Cornwall, The Duke of Edinburgh, The Prince of Wales, United States of America.